 GDPR is retroactive.
 All the obligations of GDPR apply to data already collected prior to GDPR going into force.

 Plus, when someone requests a data amendment or requests data removal then that data change request must be reflected in data backups as well as reflected in data passed to 3rd party processors.
 The original Data Controller must take reasonable steps to ensure 3rd party handlers comply with data amendment requests.

 GDPR affects anyone who collects, holds or stores data about EU Data Subjects.
 Whether the Data Controller is in the EU or not is irrelevant.
 The only question is whether the Data Subject is classed as an EU Data Subject at the time their data was or is collected.

+There is some good news.
 There is a limitation to GDPR.
 Data collected for domestic (home) purposes are excepted from GDPR.
-For example, you can obtain a friend’s phone number so you can call to arrange a dinner date and not be worried about that number falling into the wrong hands due to your phone being stolen.
-However, be careful with CCTV cameras because the data collected might bring you into GDPR’s territory.
+We can take a friend’s phone number to call to arrange a dinner date and not be worried about that number falling into the wrong hands due to the phone being stolen.
+But be careful with CCTV cameras.
+Data collected by CCTV might bring the Data Controller into GDPR’s territory.

 What are the fines for non compliance?

 The terminology used in the regulation’s text has lead to widespread confusion about the fines that can be awarded for non compliance.
 The gist is that,